GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites fire multiple concussion grenades in succession

 ### Looting
-- deconstructing gear set pieces grant blue materials
+- deconstructing gear set pieces gives blue materials
-- looting is proximity based, so wait for others to be close before opening crates
+- looting is proximity based, so wait for others to be close (when you can see their name plate) before opening crates
-- you can share any cache with whoever was in your group the moment you obtained (not opened) the cache
+- you can share any cache with whoever was in your group when you obtained (not opened) the cache
+- avoid sharing items near loot piles as it's common for someone to deconstruct an entire pile

 ### Outcasts
 \- reference: https://thedivision.fandom.com/wiki/Outcasts#Archetypes